-The settlement of the convertible securities requires the issuance of shares that will equal USD \$890,000 of the principal amount of the debt.
+The settlement of the convertible securities requires the issuance of shares that will equal USD \$890,000, the principal amount of the debt.
 As a result, the settlement will result in a variable number of shares and the instrument is a financial liability even though it will be settled by the delivery of common shares and there is no contractual obligation to repay the securities in cash.
 In addition, the convertible securities are denominated in a currency (USD) that is different from the Company's functional currency (CAD) and therefore the instrument has an embedded derivative.
-Accordingly, the Company has elected to measure the entire instrument at FVTPL and has calculated an initial fair value of \$1,075,476 (USD \$890,000).
+The Company elected to measure the entire instrument at FVTPL and the fair value on initial recognition was \$1,075,476 (USD \$890,000).